42km: the mythical race

 With its 2540m vertical drop, the 42km du Mont-Blanc is the highlight of the weekend.

-It brings together the best in the sport to wage a breathless battle in a dream setting!
-First on the fast, rolling trails of the first part of the race, then on the steep, technical slopes of the aiguillette des Posettes, the main difficulty of the course, before finishing facing the incredible panorama of the Mont Blanc range.
+It brings together the best trailers in the discipline, who wage a breathless battle in a dream setting!
+First on the fast, rolling trails of the first part of the race, then on the steep, technical slopes of the aiguillette des Posettes, the main difficulty of the course, to finish facing the incredible panorama of the Mont Blanc range.

-To take part in this race, it is recommended that you have good mountain running experience, are at ease on all types of terrain and are self-sufficient for several hours.
-We draw your attention to the fact that a runner with an UTMB performance index of less than 350 points has very little chance of completing the race, so it is recommended that you take part in another Mont Blanc Marathon event.
+To take part in this race, it is recommended that you have good mountain running experience, are comfortable on all types of terrain and are self-sufficient for several hours.
+Please note that a runner with an UTMB performance index of less than 350 points has very little chance of completing the race, so it is recommended that you take part in another Mont Blanc Marathon event.

 Limited to 2,300 runners